How To Tell My Boss I’m Going To Rehab

 A qualified person with a disability includes those with the skills, experience, and education required to adequately perform the essential functions of the job with or without reasonable accommodation.

 The ADA applies to private employers with 15 or more employees and all state and local governments.
-State non-discrimination law sometimes covers private employers with fewer than 15 employees.
+State non-discrimination laws sometimes apply to private employers with fewer than 15 employees.

 Choose The Right Time And Place

-If you can, arrange a private and confidential meeting with your boss, which is ideal when discussing a medical matter such as attending a substance abuse treatment center.
+If you can, arrange a private and confidential meeting with your boss, which is ideal when discussing a medical matter, such as attending a substance use disorder treatment center.

-Select a timeframe that allows for a detailed explanation of your situation and gives your boss the opportunity to interact without outside interruptions.
+Select a timeframe that allows for a detailed explanation of your situation and allows your boss to interact without outside interruptions.

 Finally, explain your commitment to overcoming your addiction, highlighting how getting addiction treatment aligns with your desire to continue working as your best self.

-Expect questions or concerns from your boss, and address any actively and patiently with them.
+Expect questions or concerns from your boss, and address them proactively and patiently.

 Check For EAP Availability